Multi cluster setup with istio

 # Cluster 1kubectl label namespace test istio-injection=enabled --overwrite# Cluster 2kubectl label namespace secure istio-injection=enabled --overwrite

-Then will launch some test deployments
+Then we will launch some test deployments on both clusters.

 # Cluster 1kubectl -n test create deploy shell--image=nginx --port 80# Cluster 2kubectl -n secure create deploy lax --image=nginx --port 80